TheresAFewConors/MSSprinkler/README.md

   - Detect if an account is locked out.
   - Detect if a user exists in the tenant or not.
   - Detect if MFA is in use for a given user without triggering the MFA push.
-- Output and store results into a file
+- Output and store results into a csv file.

 ## Install and Usage
 ```PowerShell